Hilton Village: Architecture

 Hilton was modeled after an early-English village, a decision which was probably influenced by the British Garden city movement in vogue at the time.
 The major architectural themes of the houses where Jacobethan, Dutch Colonial Revival, Tudor Revival, and Colonial Revival.
 The houses range from one-and-a-half to two-and-a-half stories, with fourteen major variations of house style.
-The house types were scattered at random throughout the neighborhood, so that there is no tract house feeling to the neighborhood.
+The house types were scattered at random throughout the neighborhood so that there is no tract house feeling to the neighborhood.
 Further variations on the fourteen styles was achieved by sheathing variously in stucco, shingles, or clapboards.
 All of the houses are wood-frame construction with steeply pitched slate roofs.
 Roofing styles are varied as well and include gambrel, hipped, clipped gambrel, gable, and clipped gable.

 Construction

 Clearing the wooded site began on April 18, 1918.
 By the time of the Armistice in November 1918, almost 200 homes had either been completed or were substantially complete and more than a dozen families lived in Hilton Village.
 Hilton's formal dedication was held on July 7, 1918.
 The Hilton Elementary School was completed in 1919.
-Scaled back to 473 homes after the end of World War I, by the end of 1920 all the homes had been completed and were occupied.
+Scaled back to 473 homes after the end of World War I, all the homes had been completed and were occupied by the end of 1920.